 Get Help From a South Carolina Motorcycle Injury Lawyer

-Did you suffer a brain or other serious injury in a motorcycle accident?
+Did you suffer a brain injury or other serious injury in a motorcycle accident?
 Even if you were in violation of our state’s helmet laws, you may still be due compensation.
 Call the Law Office of Kenneth Berger at 803-790-2800 to speak to a traumatic brain injury lawyer who serves citizens across our state, and find out how South Carolina motorcycle helmet laws may impact your case.